lgs85/covidsch/README.md

 ### Run the full analysis

-Run the analyses in the terminal with the following commands:
+Run the analyses in the terminal with the following commands (NB - these take several hours):

 ```bash